 c.
-Third Party: Disclosure, Inspection/Review, and/or Copies of Records after the requesting party has agreed not to share the information with a third party, unless the parents/eligible students have so consented, or the particular circumstances meet the requirements of the Federal regulations on third-party disclosure.
+Third Party: Disclosure, Inspection/Review, and/or Copies of Records

+When authorized, the Head of School shall permit inspection and review of a student's educational records, disclose specified information, or provide copies of educational records only after the requesting party has agreed not to share the information with a third party, unless the parents/eligible students have so consented, or the particular circumstances meet the requirements of the Federal regulations on third-party disclosure.